-Quality Specifications Tolerance 1 Full width footpath is restored where existing footpath width is less than or equal to 1.5m, or remaining width is less than 0.60m 100% compliance 2 The restoration has clean unbroken edges along the trench <5%(continuous) of the length of the trench has edge breaks 3 Surface levels along the reinstated edge are flush with the adjacent pavement No step greater than 2mm 4 The shape of the trench cross section follows the footpath cross section prior and following the work The restoration follows the existing footpath cross section profile to within ±10mm The work does not create vehicular scraping at vehicular crossings 5 No depression in the restoration surface Departure of surface from a taut string line placed across the trench does not deviate by $\pm 10 \text{mm}$ 6 The restoration surface is free of rutting <1% of restoration affected and not greater than an area exceeding 10m 2 7 The restoration surface is free of raveling <1% of restoration affected and not greater than an area exceeding 10m 2 8 The restoration surface is free of shoving <1% of restoration affected and not greater than an area exceeding 10m 2 9 The restoration surface is free of potholes 100% compliance 10 The reinstated wearing course is free of cracks wider than 1mm No single crack longer than 0.5m No block cracking or crocodile cracking 11 The restoration asphaltic concrete stone specification matches the existing surface Aggregate size matches adjacent pavement 12 No joint separation between the new and existing asphalt Width of joint does not exceed 2mm 13 Pre-existing line marking is reinstated using the same type of materials 100% compliance 14 Outdoor dining markers (other councils use brass plates) are reinstated 100% compliance 15 The nature strip or boundary strip adjacent to a new concrete footpath or cycleway is backfilled and matches the top of the new concrete surface No step greater than 5 mm 16 The extent of disturbed nature strip or boundary strip is reinstated with turf rolls and the turf established 100% compliance 17 Service manholes are installed flush with the footpath surface No step greater than 2mm 18 All sign posts removed during the work are reinstated and orientated correctly 100% compliance 19 Signs damaged during the work are replaced 100% compliance
+Quality Specifications Tolerance 1 Full width footpath is restored where existing footpath width is less than or equal to 1.5m, or remaining width is less than 0.60m 100% compliance 2 The restoration has clean unbroken edges along the trench <5%(continuous) of the length of the trench hasedge breaks 3 Surface levels along the reinstated edge areflush with the adjacent pavement No step greater than 2mm 4 The shape of the trench cross section follows the footpath cross section prior and following the work The restoration follows the existing footpath crosssection profile to within ±10mm The work does not create vehicular scraping at vehicular crossings 5 No depression in the restoration surface Departure of surface from a taut string line placed across the trench does not deviate by $\pm 10$ mm 6 The restoration surface is free of rutting $< \!
+1\%$ of restoration affected and not greater than a area exceeding $10 \text{m}^2$ 7 The restoration surface is free of raveling $< \!
+1\%$ of restoration affected and not greater than a area exceeding $10 \text{m}^2$ 8 The restoration surface is free of shoving <1% of restoration affected and not greater thanan area exceeding 10m2 9 The restoration surface is free of potholes 100% compliance 10 The reinstated wearing course is free of cracks wider than 1mm No single crack longer than 0.5m No block cracking or crocodile cracking 11 The restoration asphaltic concrete stone specification matches the existing surface Aggregate size matches adjacent pavement 12 No joint separation between the new and existing asphalt Width of joint does not exceed 2mm 13 Pre-existing line marking is reinstated usingthe same type of materials 100% compliance 14 Outdoor dining markers (other councils usebrass plates) are reinstated 100% compliance 15 The nature strip or boundary strip adjacent to a new concrete footpath or cycleway is backfilled and matches the top of the new concrete surface No step greater than 5 mm 16 The extent of disturbed nature strip or boundary strip is reinstated with turf rolls and the turf established 100% compliance 17 Service manholes are installed flush with thefootpath surface No step greater than 2mm 18 All sign posts removed during the work are reinstated and orientated correctly 100% compliance 19 Signs damaged during the work are replaced 100% compliance

-Table 12.5.8.4 - Footpaths - Kerb Ramps
+Table 7 - Footpaths - Kerb Ramps